 Even when you qualify for an education loan from the government, a personal loan might still come in handy to provide funds for other expenses.
 So, here are the main steps to follow when applying for a personal loan through Lendela.

-- The application is forwarded to multiple licensed moneylenders in Singapore
+The application is forwarded to multiple licensed financial institutions in Singapore